daroczig/CEU-R-prod/README.md

 #### Read some data from the Kinesis stream

-1. Allow Kinesis read-only access to the IAM role
+1. Allow Kinesis read-only access to the `ceudataserver` IAM role

 2. Install the R client